Concibar/world-wide-wishlist/README.md

 The storage is only to be accessed from models and databaseHandling.

-If you need/want to quickly seed or clear your database dbSeed.js is already exporting it's functionality into the dbManager.js

 ### Understanding the rest
 I am currently not convinced people will want to contribute, so for now I'll not explain every single function, but more the structure of what is happening.
 If you actually want to do that please let me know and I'll be glad to explain anything you don't understand (and write more thorough docs).